Cynerva/fusion/README.md

 Once evaluated, the value is stored for later.

-Atoms dereferenced in the body are automatically watched for changes - if `a` changes, then `sum` is dirtied so it will recompute the value the next time it is dereferenced.
+Atoms dereferenced in the body are automatically watched for changes - if `a` or `b` change, then `sum` is dirtied so it will recompute its value the next time it is dereferenced.

 ## Purpose